Hashi-corp/market-mentor-api/README.md

 # Market Mentor API

-A FastAPI-based API for Indian stock market research and analysis, with LLM integration.
+A FastAPI-based API for Indian stock market research and analysis with LLM integration.

 ## Project Structure
 ```